 Plato.
-The exposition of these works bridged the gaps in many Aristotelian works1.
+The exposition of these works bridged the gaps in many Aristotelian works 1.
 In order to enrich the Aristotelian notion of 'location of body' defining it as 'the immobile and immediate limit of an enveloping body', Ibn Rochd had to examine a very controversial question: How can we apply such a definition to the celestial spheres?
 If every sphere has a location of the sphere that it is developing it immediately, the supreme sphere or the physical world as a whole has not got a location.
-Ibn Rochd resolve this thorny problem by admitting with Ibn Baja that the difference of the location of a sublunary body, the location of a celestial sphere should be heard not as the concave surface of the hollow sphere that envelops it, but as the convex surface of the terrestrial globe 2.
+Ibn Rochd resolve this thorny problem by admitting with Ibn Baja that the difference of the location of a sublunary body, the location of a celestial sphere should be heard not as the concave surface of the hollow sphere that envelops it, but as the convex surface of the sphere that envelops.
+Accordingly; the location of heaven as a whole is the surface of the terrestrial globe 2.
 Such Rochdian deep analysis does not surprise us at the time being, but it intrigued many philosophers at those times and until the seventeenth century.
 The German scholar Gerhard Johann Vossius (1577-1649) said about Ibn Rochd, "He was called the commentator par excellence, who without knowing anything of Greek, penetrated so felicitously into the mind of Aristotle3."

 In astronomy and cosmography, Ibn Rochd defends certain Aristotelian views by fiercely attacking the Pythagoreans.
 He dissipated the ambiguities with ingenious proofs and irrefutable arguments.
 However, his works in this regard were not entirely innovative for he relied on the physical and metaphysical Aristotelian principles and the polemic eccentric and epicycles hypothesis1.
 In medicine, and precisely in the therapeutic posology, Al- Kindi is the author of psychophysics theory that we find in all the psychophysical works of Weber and Fetcher.
 All over again, Ibn Rochd had to go against some of the principles of this theory by stating that we cannot combine in all possible cases a medicine that is exactly measured according to heat, cold, humidity, and dryness2.
-The originality of Ibn Rochd in physics was not that big as he followed the path of his Greek master Aristotle in all physical aspects ranging from light, colours to vision, nerves, and brain, but the big and the pure originality of Ibn Rochd became so familiar, William of Auvergne (1228-1249 AD) hailed him as 'the most noble philosopher' (philosophus nobilissimus) in a time when he was still called by many scholars such as Dante Alighieri(ca.1265-1321AD) as 'he who made the grand commentary (il gran commento)1'.
-The Rochdian strong point was in theology, as this divine science requires more rationality in which Ibn Rochd proves to be a big mind.
-That is why, the task of Ibn Rochd as a commentator became here more and more sophisticated, as he had to find a sort of reconciliation between the stiff intellectualist monotheism of book XII of the authentic Metaphysics of Aristotle and the elaborated trinitarianism of the Neo-Platonic texts2.
-Such reconciliation will prove either that these theological works belong to the same author, or the original texts of Aristotle were distorted.
-Ibn Rochd was aware of the possibilities and the difficulties of establishing such reconciliation.
-His predecessors such as Ibn Sina and Ibn Tofayl inclined in their esoteric books to the 'False Aristotle' and the Neo-Platonism, while Ibn Rochd inclined to 'the authentic Aristotle', but he interpreted and completed him by many indications and hints to the false Aristotle3.
-If Ibn Rochd defended his Greek master Aristotle and corroborated many of his doctrine, Ibn Arabi advocated the philosophy of Plato against the Muslim theologians and philosophers who were ignorant of the word philosophy1.
+The originality of Ibn Rochd in physics was not that big as he followed the path of his Greek master Aristotle in all physical aspects ranging from light, colours to vision, nerves, and brain, but the big and the pure originality of Ibn Rochd appears in theology3.
+No wonder, already in the thirteenth century and before the name of Ibn Rochd became so familiar, William of Auvergne (1228-1249 AD) hailed him as 'the most noble philosopher' (philosophus nobilissimus) in a time when he was still called by

+1Leon Gauthier .1BN ROCHD (AVERROES), p.260.